 Toden Arakawa Line 都電荒川線

-The 12km-long Toden Arakawa Line is basically Tokyo's last remaining streetcar (tram) line, though a claim can also being made for the Tokyu Setagaya Line (東急世田谷線).
+The 12km-long Toden Arakawa Line is basically Tokyo's last remaining streetcar (tram) line, though a claim can also being made for the Tokyu Setagaya Line (東急世田谷線), which runs from Sangen-Jaya to Shimo-Takaido in Setagaya-ku.

-The Toden Arikawa Line runs from Waseda Station north to Minowabashi Station.
-The whole route takes about 48 minutes to travel its 29 stations and connects with the Yamanote Line, Tokyo subway and the Nippori-Toneri Liner.
+The Toden Arakawa Line runs from Waseda Station north to Minowabashi Station.
+It takes about 48 minutes to traverse its 29 stations.
+The Toden Arakawa Line connects with the Yamanote Line, Tokyo subway and the Nippori-Toneri Liner.

-Tokyo was once criss-crossed by a number of trams (known as chin chin densha) for the characteristc sound of their bells.
-Present fares are a flat 160 yen or use your travel pass.
+Tokyo was once criss-crossed by a number of trams (known as chin chin densha) for the characteristic sound of their bells.
+Present fares are a flat 170 yen, or use your travel pass (Suica/Pasmo etc) and pay 165 yen.
 The main rolling stock is modern, though a few traditional trams are also in service.

 Announcements on the train are in Japanese and in English too.
 The next station is displayed on electronic boards in the carriages in both Japanese and English.